When it comes to choosing the best topics for LinkedIn content marketing you want to focus on delivering tangible value to a specific target reader.

 By knowing (and writing for) your target market, you won’t have to dig as deep to understand what draws them in, the pains they have, and how they respond to certain content.

-The author of the article above is owner of a consulting firm specializing in pricing.
-He wrote this in-depth article on pricing strategy and how pricing is a key component for all businesses.
+The author of this LinkedIn article on pricing strategy founded a consulting firm specializing in pricing.
+We helped him write this in-depth article on pricing strategy and how pricing is a key component for businesses.
 He and his team are deep experts on the topic and targeted this article to CEOs, CFOs and CMOs responsible for driving business profitability.

 Building a portfolio of LinkedIn articles around topics within your industry will help you develop market authority.
 If you’re in the technology industry and write an article about the “Top 10 Best New AI Innovations,” chances are you already have many connections interested in reading it.
 They will get value from it, engage with it, share it, and potentially turn into customers after reading it.